ghrua/writing-skills/MT/common.md

 &#x1F4D8;  **declare ... is an open question**

 + what these models learn about language remains an open science question
++ This has spurred interest in ...
++ ... pose problem for ...

 &#x1F4D8; **besides...**